tronsmit/python-gedcom/README.md

 ## History

-This module was originally based on a GEDCOM parser written by Daniel Zappala at Brigham Young University (copyright (C) 2005) which was licensed under the GPL v2 and then continued by [Mad Price Ball](https://github.com/madprime) in 2012.
+This module was originally based on a GEDCOM parser written by Daniel Zappala at Brigham Young University (Copyright (C) 2005) which was licensed under the GPL v2 and then continued by [Mad Price Ball](https://github.com/madprime) in 2012.